-Jean: Oh, plenty.
+JO: Oh, plenty.
 Plenty.
 Yeah, so I had a lot of contacts with the White House, actually.
 Our main contact was Midge Costanza, who I had worked with on the platform committee issues, long before Carter got elected and then during the whole election campaign.
 So we had built a very good relationship.
-And, um, when she got in the White House, I called her up and I said, “It’s time Midge.
+And, um, when she got in the White House, I called her up and I said, “It’s time, Midge.
 It’s time.”
 Those are the exact words.
-That was the name of our newsletter at the time, NGLTF, or NGTF in those days.
+That was the name of our newsletter at the time—NGLTF, or NGTF in those days.

-So we chose twelve issue areas that we thought would be pertinent to White House action and that they could help us with in some way or another.
-And then I called up twelve leaders around the country and asked them to prepare white papers on everything from immigration to the Civil Rights Commission to prisons, Federal Bureau of Prisons.
+So we chose 12 issue areas that we thought would be pertinent to White House action and that they could help us with in some way or another.
+And then I called up 12 leaders around the country and asked them to prepare white papers on everything from immigration to the Civil Rights Commission to prisons, Federal Bureau of Prisons.
 We flew everybody in.

 None of us had been to the White House before.
 And so it was very thrilling.
 I don’t remember exactly getting my badge, but I remember walking in and seeing the guards, and the Roosevelt Room, is where we had a meeting, and the Oval Office… that’s where Midge and I made out.

 JO: That’s off the record.